How Can We Help?

 10.3.3 Upon prior written approval of a supervisor, an employee may attend a job-related conference during paid time.

-10.4 Professional Development
+10.4 Professional Development/In-service Training

-The District shall mandate a total of eight (8) paid hours of professional development for each bargaining unit member over the course of each school year, which shall include both in‐person and on‐line professional development, on a unit basis.
 The scheduling of the hours in each unit will occur in consultation with the unit Supervisor in order to avoid disruption of District operations.
 Attendance at scheduled sessions shall be mandatory for all bargaining unit members.
-Chapter Officers, as identified by the Union, shall have the right to attend and address unit members during all in‐person sessions for up to 30 minutes immediately following the lunch break..
+Chapter Officers, as identified by the Union, shall have the right to attend and address unit members during all in-person sessions for up to 30 minutes immediately following the lunch break.

 • Civil Service Rules